 The Tahoe Transportation Commission (TTC) serves as an advisory body to the TMPO Board.
-The core membership of the TTC is the board of the Tahoe Transportation District, created by the Tahoe Regional Planning Compact (Article IX) to own and operate intra-regional and inter-regional transportation services and facilities.
-The TTD and TTC Boards share a membership that includes local jurisdictions, California and Nevada Departments of Transportation (non-voting), the US Forest Service, Transportation Management Associations, and an at-large position.
-In addition, the TTC includes a representative of the TRPA Advisory Planning Commission and a member of the Washoe Tribe.
-The TTC and TTD Boards meet monthly and are open to the public.
+The core membership of TTC is the board of the Tahoe Transportation District (TTD).
+(See 3.6 below).
+The TTD and TTC boards share a membership that includes representatives from local jurisdictions, the region's two community-based transportation management associations, an at large position, and non-voting representatives from the California Department of Transportation (Caltrans) and Nevada Department of Transportation (NDOT).
+The TTC board includes a representative from the US Forest Service and one from the Washoe Tribe of Nevada and California.
+The TTC board meets on a regular basis and its meetings are open to the public.